Used and loved by millions

 How can I use "in terms of" in a sentence?

-Use "in terms of" to specify a particular aspect or viewpoint.
-For example, "In terms of efficiency, the new system is a significant improvement."
+Use "in terms of" to specify a particular aspect or criterion you are considering.
+For example, "In terms of cost, this option is more viable."

 You can use alternatives like "with respect to", "regarding", or "concerning" depending on the context.

-Is it better to use "in terms of" or "with regard to"?
+What is the difference between "in terms of" and "with regard to"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision